thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/README.md

 * So now build the addressbookCompile job only, then you will see once the addressbookCompile job is successfully executed, then addressbookCodeReview will also get executed.

 ##### addressbookUnittest (Job)
+* Same steps as above.
+*  git add as url
+*  goal describe as "test" in maven goal in invoke top level maven targed,
-* Same steps as above. git add. goal describe, dependency on code review give so that it will run once above is run like in pipeline.
+*  dependency on code review give so that it will run once above is run like in pipeline.
-* check what goal to add in maven target
+* here in build trigger after "addressbookCodeReview" .
+So add that.

 ##### addressbookMetrictest (Job)
 * Same steps as above.
-* goal is some cobertura in maven target
+* here goal in maven target : Add "cobertura:cobertura -Dcobertura.report.format=xml"
+*  here in build trigger after "addressbookUnittest" .So add that.

+##### addressbookPackage (Jod)
+* Same as above.
+* build trigger after "addressbookMetrictest"
+* goal in maven add as : "package"

+#### Now once all this jobs are created, You can start build of addressbookCompile job, You will see other jobs will also run in sequence.